 JOY!… The site’s arduous resurrection has finally happened.
 Wasting no time, I’m gonna dive right in, and I may as well do it with a bang.

 What I’m working on right now is the Lake Charles chapter of my grandmother’s life.
-She told me very little about her growing-up years.
-And the only childhood picture there was of her showed her face in the deep shadow of the noonday sun, her features unrecognizable.
+She told me nothing of her childhood, and the only childhood picture there was of her showed her face in the deep shadow of the noonday sun, her features unrecognizable.
 I had no idea what she looked like as a child.
-But I knew where her house was, and I found her world, anyway, pouring through the McNeese photo archives of Lake Charles in the 1900s and 1910s, one eye-opener after another.
+But I knew where her house was, and I found her world, gradually, pouring through the McNeese photo archives of Lake Charles in the 1900s and 1910s, one eye-opener after another.
 Likewise with the Sanborn fire insurance map from 1909, 2 years after her family moved to Lake Charles from the family’s sugar cane farm on Bayou Teche in St Martin Parish.
-I’ll celebrate this whole blog resurrection and christen the Lake Charles chapter in particular, with possibly the best thing I will ever find in my Lake Charles research.
+I’ll celebrate this whole blog resurrection and christen the Lake Charles chapters in particular, with possibly the best thing I will ever find in my Lake Charles research.
 I don’t see how I could top it.
 I’ll back up a bit, though.

-The Sanborn map showed me her house in perfect outline, 617 Moss, between Mill and Division, the middle house on the right side.
+The Sanborn map showed me my Tisolay’s house in perfect outline, 617 Moss, between Mill and Division, the middle house on the right side.
 I’d grown up with Tisolay’s photo of her house, and was delighted to see on the map an added tidbit that couldn’t be seen in the photo, the outline of a 1-storey back porch off the kitchen door.

 It also showed me the outline of a big house on the opposite corner, across the street, whose broad, L-shaped verandah had enormous rounded extensions at the front corners.
 I’d seen a magnificent house like it in the archives and went in search of it.
 Plugging the address into the McNeese archives didn’t show me anything.
-The present-day Google Earth view only showed me a well-kept lawn where the house had been, which I already expected from the many times since 2019 that I’d checked on Tisolay’s house since the one-two punch of hurricanes that hit Lake Charles a few summers ago.
+The present-day Google Earth view only showed me a well-kept lawn where the house had been, which I’d already seen from the many times I’d checked on Tisolay’s house after the one-two punch of hurricanes that hit Lake Charles in 2019.